EMI-Group/evoxbench/README.md

 ---

-In the ever-evolving domain of deep learning and computer vision, the pursuit for the pinnacle of network architecture design is paramount.
-The advent of **Neural Architecture Search (NAS)** signals a paradigm shift, automating design intricacies for heightened accuracy.
-Yet, as the gamut of deep learning applications broadens, the clamor for versatile network architectures that cater to multifaceted design criteria surges.
-Welcome to EvoXBench — our trailblazing framework poised to metamorphose NAS endeavors into holistic **Multi-objective Optimization Problems**, heralding a fresh epoch for research via **Evolutionary Multiobjective Optimization (EMO)** algorithms.
+EvoXBench is a platfrom offering **instant benchmark tests** for evolutionary multi-objective optimization (EMO) algorithms in neural architecture search (NAS).
+It facilitates efficient performance assessments **without the requirement of GPUs or PyTorch/TensorFlow**, enhancing accessibility for a broader range of research applications.
+It encompasses extensive test suites that cover a variety of datasets (CIFAR10, ImageNet, etc.), search spaces (NASBench101, NASBench201, NATS, DARTS, ResNet50, Transformer, MNV3, etc.), and hardware devices (Eyeriss, GPUs, Samsung Note10, etc.), providing **ready-to-use multi-objective optimization test suite**.
+Additionally, it provides a versatile interface **compatible with multiple programming languages** (Java, Matlab, Python, etc.).

 ---

 ## 📢 Latest News & Updates

-- We're thrilled to announce that EvoXBench has been updated to version **1.0.3**!
+- EvoXBench has been updated to version **1.0.3**!
 This latest release addresses bugs in IN-1KMOP5, IN-1KMOP6, and the NB201 benchmark.

-  We urge all users to transition to this latest version of EvoXBench.
   If you're already onboard with EvoXBench, give this command a spin: `pip install evoxbench==1.0.3`.

-  Your trust in EvoXBench means the world to us!
-For any queries or feedback, our doors are always open.

 ## ⭐️ Key Features